Located in Mississippi, Natchez might be considered among the quaint vacation destinations.

-We recommend spending at least a morning here in the park as there is a lot to learn, see, and enjoy.
+Tourists recommend spending at least a morning here in the park as there is a lot to learn, see, and enjoy.

-Fort Rosalie was a French product, the William Johnson house belonged to a barber of the African-American community and the Melrose Estate was owned by a successful lawyer and planter.
+Fort Rosalie was a French product, the William Johnson house belonged to a barber of the African-American community, and the Melrose Estate was owned by a successful lawyer and planter.

 Relax at the Natchez Trace Parkway

-Natchez's ancient route which ran from Natchez to Nashville, also known as "the Old Natchez Trace", is one of the top attractions in the city.
+Natchez's ancient route, which ran from Natchez to Nashville, also known as the Old Natchez Trace, is one of the top attractions in the city.

 The road was used in the 1800s, and it was one of the most crowded and busy roads of that time.

-Check out the Emerald Mound
+Check Out the Emerald Mound Site

-When you are in the Natchez Trace Parkway, do not miss out on the Emerald Mound.
-Emerald Mound is one of the top sites in Natchez Trace Parkway.
+When you are in the Natchez Trace Parkway, do not miss out on the Emerald Mound Site.

 Some people think that this is not merely a mound and that the earliest settlers of Natchez built it for ceremonial purposes.

-Some people believe that this mound dates back to as early as 1250 AD, while others believe that it was probably built in the 1600s.
+Some people believe that this mound dates back to as early as 1250 AD, while others believe it was probably built in the 1600s.

-Marvel at the red-brick Longwood house
+Marvel at the Red-Brick Longwood Mansion

 Constructed in the second half of the 19th century, this house is one of Natchez's very best.

 A lot of interior design and decoration could never be completed as the construction of the house collided with the beginning of the Civil War.

 There are even some rumors that the house owner still haunts some parts of the house as he still regrets that the house remained unfinished.

-Take a peek at Rosalie Mansion
+Take a Peek at Rosalie Mansion

-Built back in the 1800s, the house has seen a lot of history, and it has lived through a lot to tell some of the best stories.
-Presently, the building houses a museum.
+Built during the 1800s, the house has seen a lot of history, and it has lived through a lot to tell some of the best stories.

 The mansion is registered under the National Register of Historic Places in Natchez.

-Fulfill some of your cravings at Biscuits & Blues
+Fulfill Some of Your Cravings at Biscuits & Blues